codejsha/algorithm-examples/README.md

 ### Graph

+- Bellman-Ford algorithm: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/graph)([test](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/test/graph)) | Bellman-Ford algorithm is a shortest path algorithm for a single source.
+It finds the shortest path from a source vertex to all other vertices in a weighted graph.
+This includes cases where the weight is negative.
 - Breadth-first search (BFS): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/graph)([test](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/test/graph)) | BFS is a search algorithm that traverses a graph layer by layer.
 - Depth-first search (DFS): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/graph)([test](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/test/graph)) | DFS is a search algorithm that traverses a graph by exploring as far as possible along each branch before backtracking.